 Certifying Exam – Grading/Passing

 How is the certifying examination graded?

 The ABD certification examination is a “criterion-based” test.
 This means that it is possible that all candidates could pass the test if they perform at a certain level.
 With criterion-based testing, there is no pre-defined failure rate.
 For example, the ABD does not state that “candidates performing X standard deviations below the mean will fail,” which would be an alternative form of testing known as “normative-based” testing.
 The ABD performs standard-setting exercises with the examinations to determine appropriate cut-off values for passing.
 The performance of each question on the examination is studied by examination scientists, called psychometricians.
 They calculate question performance to determine question fairness and level of difficulty.
+At this time, there are no partial credit or extra credit questions.
+Each question on the exam is worth one point, including questions where the examinee must select more than one answer.
 Questions that clearly do not meet testing standards of performance are identified by psychometricians, reviewed by ABD directors, and may not be included on the final calculations of pass/fail for candidates.
 A small percentage of psychometrically sound questions are repeated each year, to allow comparison of examination difficulty across different years of testing.